Beliavsky/Fortran-code-on-GitHub/README.md

 [NGA2](https://github.com/desjardi/NGA2): high performance computing research library that provides a variety of finite volumes/finite difference solvers for typical fluid-related partial differential equations, by Olivier Desjardins and Austin Han

+[Non-HydrostaticWave Model (NHWAVE)](https://github.com/MartinHu1997/NHWAVE): three-dimensional shock-capturing model, which solves the incompressible Navier-Stokes equations in terrain and surface-following sigma coordinates.
+The model predicts instantaneous surface elevation and 3D flow field and is capable of resolving coastal wave processes (shoaling, refraction, diffraction, breaking etc.) as well as tsunami wave generation by landslide.

 [NTUSTCFDLAB](https://github.com/HSUAN221/NTUSTCFDLAB): code for 3D flow using projection method with FVM, by HSUAN221.
 Navier Stokes equations are solved for velocity and pressure fields.

 [OFF](https://github.com/szaghi/OFF): solve, numerically, the Navier-Stokes equations of fluid dynamics by means of Finite Volume technique, by szaghi and giacrossi